oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure.html.markdown

 * `ntp_server` - The list of NTP server IP addresses.
 Maximum of 3 allowed.
 * `shape` - The shape of the Exadata infrastructure.
 The shape determines the amount of CPU, storage, and memory resources allocated to the instance.
 * `state` - The current lifecycle state of the Exadata infrastructure.
+* `storage_count` - The number of Exadata storage servers for the Exadata infrastructure.
 * `time_created` - The date and time the Exadata infrastructure was created.
 * `time_zone` - The time zone of the Exadata infrastructure.
 For details, see [Exadata Infrastructure Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).